kendrick-walls-work/XCMBuild/XCRunShell.docc/XCRunShell.md

 	WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 	See the License for the specific language governing permissions and limitations under the License.

 }

 Developer tool for shell tasks.

 <!--@START_MENU_TOKEN@-->Summary<!--@END_MENU_TOKEN@-->

 ## Overview

-A tool similar to `xcrun` (xcode) and `command` (posix) that is used to run commands in a `bash`-like fashion with little to no refactoring needed to leverage convenience features like path resolution and environment abstraction. see
+A tool similar to `xcrun` (xcode) and `command` (posix) that is used to run commands in a `bash`-like fashion with little to no refactoring needed to leverage convenience features like path resolution and environment abstraction. see `PLACEHOLDER_FOR_FUNCTION`

 ## Topics

-> Important: In order to remain portable to MacOS in addition to `*nix` style OSes the on-disk structure is intended to follow Apple's Framework structure https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPFrameworks/Concepts/FrameworkAnatomy.html
+>Important: In order to remain portable to MacOS in addition to `*nix` style OSes the on-disk structure is
+> intended to follow Apple's Framework structure https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPFrameworks/Concepts/FrameworkAnatomy.html

 ### <!--@START_MENU_TOKEN@-->Group<!--@END_MENU_TOKEN@-->

-- ``XCMBuild.XCMRunner/main()``
+- ``/XCMBuild.XCMRunner``

 - <!--@START_MENU_TOKEN@-->``pruneFile``<!--@END_MENU_TOKEN@-->
 - <!--@START_MENU_TOKEN@-->``flatten``<!--@END_MENU_TOKEN@-->